dotnet/docs/docs/standard/garbage-collection/implementing-disposeasync.md

 The <xref:System.IAsyncDisposable?displayProperty=nameWithType> interface was introduced as part of C# 8.0.
 You implement the <xref:System.IAsyncDisposable.DisposeAsync?displayProperty=nameWithType> method when you need to perform resource cleanup, just as you would when [implementing a Dispose method](implementing-dispose.md).
 One of the key differences however, is that this implementation allows for asynchronous cleanup operations.
 The <xref:System.IAsyncDisposable.DisposeAsync> returns a <xref:System.Threading.Tasks.ValueTask> that represents the asynchronous dispose operation.

 It is typical that when implementing the <xref:System.IAsyncDisposable> interface, classes will also implement the <xref:System.IDisposable> interface.
+A good implementation pattern of the <xref:System.IAsyncDisposable> interface is to be prepared for either synchronous, or asynchronous dispose.
 All of the guidance for implementing the dispose pattern applies to the asynchronous implementation.
 This article assumes that you're already familiar with how to [implement a Dispose method](implementing-dispose.md).

 ## DisposeAsync() and DisposeAsyncCore()